Uill2110/IMDb-RPA/README.md

 > Status: ready to homolog ⚠️

+--All the necessary files libs it's listed in requirements.txt file.
+--The webdriver.exe it's on the config package.

 # IMDb-RPA
 ### This RPA Solution must open the IMDb Page, get all favorite movies informations enable and genarate an Excel File.